The feedback for the online course on 25 to 29th April 2022 was 100% positive.

 Afternoon learning is optional.
 You will benefit most from the course if you use the afternoon sessions for recap and self-taught learning.
 We will provide some exercise suggestions for you.

-Please express your interest here, so we can fix the next course data soon!
+Please express your interest here for other dates or in-person courses, so we can fix the next course date soon!

 Running over four half-day sessions, this hands-on and interactive online course will give you an introduction to spatial data analysis in an open-source environment.
 The course will focus on the use of QGIS and R as well as providing a theoretical background to working with spatial data and Geographical Information Systems (GIS).
 This is a beginner's course for spatial analysis and QGIS.
 Basic knowledge of R is beneficial.

 The course will help you to understand the key principals of working with spatial data in a Graphical User Interface (GUI) using QGIS and in a programming environment using R and show you how to perform the same tasks across both platforms.